14 January 2020

 I officially failed all lifts in my training today.

 These measures are presented in steps from the most essential factors to detailed ones such as programming.
 You’re advised to try each step one at a time, starting from step 1.
-If by following up to step two solves your issue, stop there, you don’t need to continue to the next step.
+If following up to step two solves your issue, stop there, you don’t need to continue to the next step.
 The further down you are, the more compromises you need to make to your training.

 Step 1: Manage the first three questions

 When to apply: whenever you feel too exhausted before training, whenever your training doesn’t go very smoothly

 When not to apply: N/A – always applicable!

 1. How long are you resting in between sets?